What is Diastasis Recti?

 - Low back pain, pelvic floor instability, and mild urinary incontinence.

-When the abdominal wall is weakened, your whole core is affected.
+When the abdominal wall is weakened, your core as a whole is affected.
 Your core is utilized in nearly every aspect of physical movement from sitting to standing, running and working out, and everything in between.
 In addition, your core plays a critical role in helping to stabilize and protect your spine and pelvic floor.
-The less function of the abdominal muscles, the more your overall core is affected, leading to symptoms such as: chronic low back pain, digestive discomfort, and pelvic floor instability.
+The less function you have of your abdominal muscles, the more your overall core is affected, leading to symptoms such as: chronic low back pain, digestive discomfort, and pelvic floor instability.
 These symptoms can be debilitating, affecting your overall quality of life.

 How Does Pregnancy Cause Diastasis Recti?

-Among the many amazing changes your body undergoes both physically and hormonally during pregnancy, there are two primary culprits of your changing body that can result in diastasis recti: a hormone called relaxin, and increased internal pressure on your abdomen from a growing fetus.
-Your body is impacted by these elements in the following ways:
+Among the many amazing changes your body undergoes both physically and hormonally during pregnancy, there are two primary culprits of your changing body that can result in diastasis recti: a hormone called relaxin, combined with an increase in internal pressure on your abdomen from a growing fetus.

 Diastasis recti and lower back pain